eth-brownie/brownie/docs/api-network.rst

 .. py:attribute:: Contract.tx

-    The ``TransactionReceipt`` of the transaction that deployed the contract.
+    The :func:`TransactionReceipt <brownie.network.transaction.TransactionReceipt>` of the transaction that deployed the contract.
 If the contract was not deployed during this instance of brownie, it will be ``None``.

     .. code-block:: python